The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 Open-Air Cenotes (Cenotes Abiertos)

-These are the cenotes where the limestone ceiling has completely collapsed, leaving a wide, open pool exposed to the sky.
-They are often surrounded by jungle vegetation, with roots and vines trailing down the walls.
+The limestone ceiling has completely collapsed, leaving a wide open pool exposed to the sky.
+Often surrounded by jungle vegetation, with roots and vines trailing down the walls.
 Open-air cenotes tend to be the most family-friendly because they have abundant natural light, feel less claustrophobic for nervous swimmers, and often have gentle entry points.
-The downside is they can get warmer on the surface and sometimes develop algae growth from sun exposure.
+The downside: they can get warmer on the surface and sometimes develop algae from sun exposure.

 Semi-Open Cenotes (Cenotes Semi-Abiertos)

-These cenotes still have part of their limestone roof intact, creating a half-cave, half-open-air effect.
+Part of the limestone roof is intact, creating a half-cave, half-open-air effect.
 Sunlight streams in through the opening, often creating dramatic light beams that hit the water below.
 Semi-open cenotes offer the best of both worlds: enough light to feel comfortable, plus the dramatic, otherworldly atmosphere of a cave.
-Many of the most photographed cenotes in the Yucatan fall into this category.
+Many of the most photographed cenotes in the Yucatán fall into this category.

 Cave Cenotes (Cenotes de Caverna)

-These cenotes are entirely underground, accessed through openings in the rock that lead down into dark, cathedral-like chambers.
-They can be absolutely breathtaking -- stalactites hanging from the ceiling, the water an impossible shade of turquoise -- but they are also the most challenging for families.
+Entirely underground, accessed through openings in the rock that lead down into dark, cathedral-like chambers.
+Stalactites hanging from the ceiling, water an impossible turquoise.
+They can be absolutely breathtaking but they're also the most challenging for families.
 Access often requires climbing down steep, slippery staircases.
-The darkness can frighten younger children.
+The darkness can frighten younger kids.
 And the deep water with no shallow areas means confident swimming skills are a must.
-I recommend cave cenotes for families with kids ages eight and up.
+I recommend cave cenotes for families with kids ages 8 and up.

 The Best Family-Friendly Cenotes Near Tulum